 Note: You should refresh this page to be sure that you are viewing the latest fishing report.

 Ice out was around April 13th.
-Water level has been full and fairly stable most of the season so far with current water temps cooling to around 65 to 68 degrees.
+Water level has been fairly stable this past week but remains at about 41 inches down from full with current water temps cooling to around 45 to 48 degrees.

 Crappies are hitting very well and they are nice sized.
-Look for them grouped up in deeper water suspended about 12 to 14 feet below the surface, Use little rubber crappie jigs like mini mites or gets-its or mini gulp.
-Nice Bluegill are being caught with either whole crawlers or pieces of crawlers suspended over the top of the fish cribs that are in about 17 feet of water... or any try fishing in any deep brush or falling trees that is located in 10 to 16 feet of water.
+Look for them grouped up in deeper water in about 15 to 22 feet of water near the bottom with minnows.
+Nice Bluegill are being caught with either whole crawlers or pieces of crawlers suspended over the top of the fish cribs that are in about 13 feet of water.